Christiaan van der Klaauw – Ariadne

 While this watch is a chronograph, it’s definitely not the type of watch that you would wear as your normally would wear one.
 This is perhaps the most elegant and delicate chronograph I’ve ever seen.
 It’s only sporty in comparison with the rest of the Christiaan van der Klaauw range.
 It definitely couldn’t be described as rugged.

 The midnight blue of the moon phase indicator window matches well with the deep blue of the alligator leather strap.
-The numerals and other indicators on the watch are the same understated blue colour.
+The numerals and other indicators on the watch are the same understated blue color.
 Along with the white face of the watch, it’s a simple and elegant color scheme that would suit any outfit.
 It’s perhaps not the best type of watch to wear with more casual styles, but it’s definitely suitable for both daytime and evening wear.
 Whether paired with a classic dark suit or a tuxedo, it will be an extremely elegant addition to your look.

 As you’d expect from this brand, the mechanism of the movement is flawless.
 Looking inside this watch is like gazing into a tiny factory, with complex and intricate mechanisms working in tandem for incredible accuracy.
 Christiaan van der Klaauw watches are known for their impeccable aesthetic sense, but the quality of the movement shouldn’t be underestimated.
 If well looked after, this is a timepiece that can last for generations.